LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-pdfs-from-microsoft-word.md

   * Decorative: marks the object as purely decorative and is ignored by assistive technologies
 * The Alt Text and Decorative options are also available by selecting the image, Right Click -> View Alt Text…
 * The alt-text “Make things accessible logo” was added

-* The exported PDF failed on the logo in the Header not having alt-text so make sure that both Text Alternative and Description fields are filled
+  **Note**: the exported PDF failed on the logo in the Header not having alt-text so make sure that both Text Alternative and Description fields are filled.

 ### Missing Table Header